garethhay/SmartzoneAPI/README.md

 Repo for some basic python scripts for pulling and printing data from Ruckus SmartZone's API.

+Please note the following:
-Please note I am writing these as a training exercise for myself.
-Both new to python, git and it has been a long time since I have coded.
+I am new to both python and git.
+I am writing these as a training exercise for myself and I have not written code for an extended period.

-Tested against a SZ100 cluster of 2 running 3.6.2, please note these scripts will not work as is with vSZ-H only vSZ-E. Would recommend using a read-only account.
+I have tested this against a SZ100 cluster of 2 running 3.6.2.
+These scripts will not work in the current state with vSZ-H and will only work correctly with vSZ-E. I would recommend using a read-only account.

-### Each script will need the below variables modifying for your own environment:
+### Each script will need the following variables which will modify your own environment:

 * `baseurl`
     * "https://general.direction.com:8443/wsg/api/public/v6_1/" #replace "general.direction.com" with either the host name or IP of a member of the cluster